husayt/josediazgonzalez.com/_posts/2010-12-01-embedding-custom-finds-in-behaviors.markdown

     - code
     - cakephp 1.3
   layout: post
+  description: Embedding custom finds in behaviors is extremely useful, but not the most straight-forward thing to do.
+Here's how.
 ---

 Today, while outlining a datasource for a CDN, I REALLY needed to add a custom model find from outside of the model.
 Custom find types would greatly simplify the Model api and give the developer access to exotic types of finds without having to specify ridiculous option keys.